Blue is your classic New Zealand farming sector Blue.

 I like Blue.
 He is a great man to have around when fishing.
 His enthusiasm fills the spaces between fish, never flagging, always busy, always just one fish away from a great day.

 Even seasickness can not slow him down, and he does suffer from that malady.
-But guess who rises first in the morning to cook up a mixed grill, sausages, bacon and pork chops, with greasy potatoes, eggs and fried bread?
+But guess who rises first in the morning to cook up a mixed grill, sausages, bacon, mushrooms and pork chops, with greasy potatoes, eggs and fried bread?

 "Gives you a good base for a decent spit", he says.

 And spit he does.
 Not a meek draping over the gunwales, not lying heaving into a bucket.
 No, not for Blue.